 But there’s a wide range of when it’s considered “typical” to start teething.
 So don’t panic if your little one hasn’t cut a tooth by 7 or 9 months old.
 If you’re concerned, you can always speak with their pediatrician at their next checkup.

-To get even more specific, most infants begin teething at around 6 months.
-Your little one will likely have a full set of their first teeth by age 3, and all the joys of the teeth-brushing routine will be in full force.
+To get even more specific, most infants begin teething at around 6 months old.
+Your little one will likely have a full set of their first teeth by age 3, and all the joys of the teeth-brushing routine will have been long established.

 But “typical” doesn’t mean “best” or “all.”
 Exactly when your baby will start teething may even be hereditary.